Cuan-crypto/researchasd/content/home/welcome.md

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **VBIASD Research Group** consist of several researchers in Queen's university, Belfast and Ulster University, researching the effectiveness of Video-based interventions for promoting positive social behaviour in children with autism spectrum disorders